HIGHLIGHTS-Tennis-French Open day six | Technology

-Highlights of the sixth day at the French Open, the final Grand Slam tournament of the year, on Friday (all times GMT): 0910 PLAY UNDER WAY AT ROLAND GARROS
+Highlights of the sixth day at the French Open, the final Grand Slam tournament of the year, on Friday (all times GMT): 1039 SWIATEK SENDS BOUCHARD PACKING

-Defending champion Rafa Nadal faces unseeded Italian Stefano Travaglia later in the day.
+Poland's Iga Swiatek eased past Canadian wildcard Eugenie Bouchard 6-3 6-2 to book a spot in the fourth round of the French Open.
 READ MORE:

 Easy as you like again for Djokovic Shapovalov suffers fifth set heartbreak against Carballes Baena